geneura-papers/2015-ENTCOM-GPBot/review.md

 >> The reviewer is right regarding it was not clear the scientific contribution of the work.
 The aim of the paper is to present a deep analysis on the influence of different fitness functions (with different natures).
 This influence is analysed in different ways, including the noise or the raw performance of the generated bots.
 Moreover, the work akso includes an interesting study about the decision trees (DTs) that the algorithm generates, and how these DTs evolve along the generations.
-Both studies have been conducted using several types of experiments and analyses, so we think that all this content have enough entity to be published as a journal paper.
+Both studies have been performed conducting several types of experiments and analyses, so we think that all these contents have enough entity to be published as a journal paper.

 We have tried to clarify this along the whole text, including a few new lines in the abstract, introduction, related works and conclusions; in addition to the whole section (Section 6) devoted to the analysis of the produced rules.